Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 42 - Direct Preference Optimization.
 It shows the model a good answer and a bad answer side by side and the math forces the model to favor the good answer while suppressing the bad one .
 Weak point :
   It can take a lot of memory as if the model is X amount then it would require 2X amount in memory simultaneously.

+*Day 43 - State Space Model.
+In short it doesnt increase the memory usage while feeding the model new words.
+Weak point :
+  The model wont keep words that it thinks are useless or isnt important enough to keep in the memory box.